yuPoliakov/plain-node-sendEmail/README.md

-# plain-node-sendEmail
+# pure-node-send-email
-Send an email using plain Node.js.
-No packages required except 'tls' and 'dotenv'.
+Send an email using pure Node.js.
+No packages are required except 'tls' and 'dotenv'.

 For the test run: `node index.js`